featherbear/featherbear.github.io/blog/__hugo/content/post/church-livestreaming-getting-started.md

 #### Alpha Key / SDI Module

-If you have purchased either the Alpha Key module or the SDI module, then you will have unlocked the NDI functionality.
+If you have purchased either the Alpha Key module or the SDI module, then you will have the required NDI functionality.

 #### NDI Scan Converter